bbfrederick/rapidtide/docs/usage_rapidtide.rst

 for more on this subject.

 **AFNI** - Here's a case where you have to take some care - as I mentioned above, rapidtide assumes "FSL-like" data by default.
-The most important difference between AFNI and FSL preprocessing is that AFNI removes the mean from the data (this is a valid implementation choice - no judgement, but, no, actually - seriously, WTF?
+The most important difference between AFNI and FSL preprocessing (assuming you've put your AFNI data into NIFTI format) is that AFNI removes the mean from the preprocessed fMRI data (this is a valid implementation choice - no judgement, but, no, actually - seriously, WTF?
 WHY WOULD YOU DO THAT???).
-This makes rapidtide sad, because the mean value is used for all sorts of things like generating masks.
-Fortunately, all of this can be accommodated.
+This makes rapidtide sad, because the mean value of the fMRI data is used for all sorts of things like generating masks.
+Fortunately, this can be easily accommodated.
 You have a couple of choices here.
-You can supply a brain mask explicitly using ``--globalmeaninclude FILENAME``, which will get rapidtide past the place that zero mean data will confuse it.
+You can supply a mean mask and correlation mask explicitly using ``--globalmeaninclude FILENAME`` and ``--corrmask FILENAME``, (FILENAME should definitely be a brain mask for ``--corrmask`` - it can be more focussed for ``--globalmeaninclude`` - for example, a gray matter mask, but a brain mask works fine in most cases) which will get rapidtide past the places that zero mean data will confuse it.
 Alternately, if you don't have a brain mask, you can use ``--globalmaskmethod variance`` to make a mask based on the variance over time in a voxel rather than than the mean.
 Rapidtide should then work as normal, although the display in ``tidepool`` will be a little weird unless you specify a background image explicitly.